alekszejg/portfolio_website/README.md

 CURRENT GOALS / STEPS
-- General: add logo (similar to homepage background would do)

 - Homepage: adjust font sizes and tailwind style errors, including contact form
 - Homepage: replace profile photo with more formal image
 - Homepage + All Projects: fix overflow of projects in grid